Anubhavjaiswal21/todo-summary-assistant/README.md

 - Choose a channel (e.g., #todo-summaries) and click Allow

 - Copy the generated Webhook URL
-(It will look like this: https://hooks.slack.com/services/TXXXXX/BXXXXX/XXXXXXXX
+(It will look like this: https://hooks.slack.com/services/TXXXXX/BXXXXX/XXXXXXXX)

+- Paste this into .env file as SLACK_WEBHOOK_URL=https://hooks.slack.com/services/TXXXXX/BXXXXX/XXXXXXXX

 ---
 ## 🧠 LLM Setup – Cohere